 4.5 Voice of communities

 (This is only applicable to the Dr Barry Poata Smith Ethics Summer Studentship.)

-Tell us how this study will enhance the voice of Māori, Pacific peoples, or underrepresented communities in relation to health research.
+Tell us how this study will enhance the voice of Māori, Pacific peoples, minoritised or historically marginalised communities in relation to health research.